Namibia travel advice

 Traffic drives on the left.

-A charge of culpable homicide can be made against a driver involved in an accident resulting in death.
+A charge of homicide can be made against a driver involved in an accident resulting in death.

 International Driving Permit